MatthiasValvekens/certomancer/CONTRIBUTING.md

 ## Code style

-Code style is currently not formally standardised; fixing that is on the TODO list.
-As such, code style issues will be handled on a case-by-case basis for the time being (sorry about that).
+Code style is `black` with an 80-character limit for each line of code, and string quote normalisation turned off.
+PRs that don't fit the code style will be rejected by the linter, so please format your code before submitting.

-Nevertheless, here are some pointers.
+Here are some additional pointers:

  * Avoid overly long function definitions.
  * Avoid letting builtin exceptions (`KeyError`, `ValueError`, ...) bubble up through public API entry points.
+These can be hard to catch and handle properly.
  * Docstrings must be written in ReStructured Text.
  * All new public API entry points should be documented.
 Documentation may be omitted from internal API functions if their purpose is sufficiently clear.
- * As a general rule, keep your lines under 80 characters.
-This makes it easier to view multiple files side-by-side on a single monitor.
-Exceeding the limit is permissible in documentation files.
+ * Exceeding the 80-character limit is permissible in documentation files when a workaround would be overly burdensome.

 ## Copyright issues